tagion/alpha-one/README.md

 >  libssl.so.1.1 (libc6,x86-64) => /usr/lib/x86_64-linux-gnu/libssl.so.1.1
 >  libssl.so.1.0.0 (libc6,x86-64) => /usr/lib/x86_64-linux-gnu/libssl.so.1.0.

-# If you had empty output, install the library:
+# If you had an empty output, install the library:
 apt-get install libssl1.1 -y
 ```